ttalis/gitbookfromcli/no1.md

 # Hello guys,

-# In this book, I gona wrtie some test for markdown.
+# In this book, I gona write some test for markdown.